TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/design_doc/04000_remote_core.md

 channel, CPSW PSIL destination thread, Rx flow Id, destination MAC address are allocated by invoking the Ethernet Switch remote device client API.
 The client APIs send IPC msg to the master core to allocate resources.
-The client APIs also support remote core invocation of all CPSW LLD runtime IOCTLs.
+The client APIs also support remote core invocation of all Enet LLD runtime IOCTLs.

 The application `app_remoteswitchcfg_client` demonstrates the remote core IOCTL invocation using the `ENET_PER_IOCTL_IS_PORT_LINK_UP` to query PHY status.